Blockstream/satellite/README.md

 ./rx.py -f 1276150000 -s
 ```

-If you are not sure about the stability of your LNB, the scan mode is
+The scan mode is recommended also if you are not sure about the stability of
-recommeded.
+your LNB.

 ## Split Receiver Mode (Using a Raspberry Pi)